martinResearch/PyIPOL/readme.md

 		>>> import ipol
 		>>> import ipol.wrappers.my_wrapper_name.examples as ex
 		>>> ex.example()

+* add the paper in the list of bindings in the readme.md file

 * if that works, push on github and try to reinstall ipol from your repo and run all the examples sudo pip unsintall ipol